microsoft/botbuilder-dotnet/samples-final/AspNetCore-CardActions-Bot/readme.md

-﻿This sample shows how to handle diferent activity types.
+﻿This sample shows how to use CardActions to enhance the user experience.

-Every single incoming message to your bot is an activity and there are different [activity types](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-activities-entities?view=azure-bot-service-4.0&tabs=cs#activity-types).
-Most commonly used are [conversationUpdate](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-activities-entities?view=azure-bot-service-4.0&tabs=cs#conversationupdate) activity and the [message](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-activities-entities?view=azure-bot-service-4.0&tabs=cs#message) activity.
+A message sent to the user can contain one or more [SuggestedActions](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-suggested-actions?view=azure-bot-service-4.0&tabs=csharp).
+Suggested actions enable your bot to present buttons that the user can tap to provide input.

 ## To try this sample
 - Clone the repository